YouTransactor-SAS/miniPOS-SampleApp/README.md

                 PRINTF_HEX_BUFFER(svpp_version,4);

                 PRINTF("\r\n :");
             }
         }
     }
 }

 ```

 All this commands are described in the terminal documentation.

 If the device is in secured state, the input / output data may be protected by a specific security level.
-The terminal documentation describe how input data and output data are protected for every command in each different security state.
+The terminal documentation describes how input data and output data are protected for every command in each different security state.

 Note : In the secure session there is a sequence number managed by the SDK and incremented at every RPC call, If you need to know what is the current sequence number you cann get it using getCurrentSequenceNumber API.
 - In the case of output, the SDK create e RPCMessage to store response.